DeVry University misled students. Now, the federal government is erasing their debt

 With this announcement, the Biden administration says it has approved roughly $2 billion in loan relief for more than 107,000 borrowers through borrower defense.

-Wednesday's news stands out not only for the borrowers it will help, but because this is the first time the department has said it will grant borrower defense claims, acknowledging students had been defrauded, while the school accused of defrauding them, DeVry University, remains open for business and still enjoys access to millions of dollars in federal student loans.
+Wednesday's news stands out not only for the borrowers it will help, but because this is the first time the department has said it will grant borrower defense claims — acknowledging students had been defrauded — while a school accused of defrauding them, DeVry University, remains open for business and still enjoys access to millions of dollars in federal student loans.

-The department also said it expects the number of approved claims from DeVry students to rise and that it "will seek to recoup the cost of the discharges from DeVry."
+The department also said that it expects the number of approved claims from former DeVry students to rise and that it "will seek to recoup the cost of the discharges from DeVry."

-"The Department remains committed to giving borrowers discharges when the evidence shows their college violated the law and standards," said U.S. Secretary of Education Miguel Cardona.
+"The Department remains committed to giving borrowers discharges when the evidence shows their college violated the law and standards," said Education Secretary Miguel Cardona in a statement.
 "Students count on their colleges to be truthful.
 Unfortunately, today's findings show too many instances in which students were misled into loans at institutions or programs that could not deliver what they'd promised."

 DeVry has been in hot water before